OpenDevicePartnership/patina-qemu/Readme.md

 ### Insert a new DXE Core Driver into the Build

 The platform FDF file (`/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf` or `/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf`) can be updated to directly pull the new .EFI driver into the build.
-Typical to UEFI builds ingesting pre-compiled binaries, modify the SECTION definition in the DXE_CORE file declaration to point to the new file, compile, and run QEMU normally.
+Modify the SECTION definition in the DXE_CORE file declaration to point to the new file as typically done in UEFI builds that ingest pre-compiled binaries.

 ```cmd
 FILE DXE_CORE = 23C9322F-2AF2-476A-BC4C-26BC88266C71 {